 For each mode of buckling, the value of Ncr is determined.

 Open sections (UB, UC) (bi-symmetric sections) are not subject to torsional flexural buckling.
 Open sections do exhibit torsional buckling, but for any given length, minor axis flexural buckling is critical.
-SCI P363 (the Blue Book) provides flexural buckling resistances in both axis and the torsional buckling resistance.
+SCI P363 (the Blue Book) provides flexural buckling resistances in both axes and the torsional buckling resistance.

 For angles, an effective slenderness should be calculated from Annex BB.1.2 of BS EN 1993-1-1.
 A similar effective slenderness can be calculated for channels which are only connected through the web.